Lucas1308/Lucas1308/README.md

 - 👋 Hi, I’m Lucas Roberto
-- 👀 interested in Data Science and statistic
+- 👀 Interested in Data Science and Statistic

 <!---
 Lucas1308/Lucas1308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.